dekuNukem/duckyPad-Pro/doc/beta_test.md

 ## Do Your Worst!

+* Update FW and download latest apps.
+* **Load & save** your duckyPad Pro in latest configurator to refresh the files
+* See if your **existing scripts** still work!
-There are tons of new features, so scroll down, take a look, try them out, and give it a good thrashing!
+* If so, scroll down, take a look at the new features and try them out.
+    * Give it a good thrashing, do your worst!

 Bugs are expected, let me know if you run into any!